 The applicant must include a description for oversight and monitoring subrecipients in accordance with 45 CFR 75.352.

-In addition, applicants must include specific measures that the project will use toward effectively monitoring the project's progress in meeting the four core outcomes as described in Section I. Project Description, Performance Standards.
+In addition, applicants must describe specific measures that the project will use to effectively monitor the project's progress in meeting the four core outcomes as described in Section I. Program Description, Project Description, Performance Standards.